charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/CSS/Intermediate CSS.md

 	- Necessary to have the type attribute to define a single line text input
 	- the `name` attribute is specific to naming the variable that will store this data in server side.
 	- in order to have default text in the field, use the `value` attribute with text wrapped in "" quotes.
+	- can be resized with the size and maxlength attribute to limit the size of the box and the number of characters allowed
 - email input
 	- one line with basic validation to make sure valid email strucuture is being entred
 - password input